 This video shows you how to use baby-led attachment when breastfeeding.
 A lactation consultant suggests trying when your baby is relaxed and having skin-to-skin contact to help baby find your breast.
 Some mums say that using baby-led attachment gave them more confidence and helped them overcome breastfeeding problems.
 The video shows a baby finding the breast by herself, attaching and starting to feed.

 The more traditional technique of ‘mother-led’ attachment works for many mothers and babies.
-This technique can also be used once breastfeeding is well established.
+You can also use this technique once you’re going well with breastfeeding.

 Here are the basic steps for this technique: